alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-231/day-231-1-egw.md

 ---
-title: EGW Reading
+title: David Called to the Throne PP 697-699c
-subtitle: David Called to the Throne PP 697-699c
+subtitle: EGW Reading
 ---

-Chapter 69—David Called to the Throne
+### Chapter 69—David Called to the Throne

 This chapter is based on 2 Samuel 2 to 5:5.